-I think this part of it is so, so, so critical.
-In fact, when we run into conversations with prospects or with clients who’ve had other teams before, oftentimes we have conversations where the biggest issue was misalignment when it came to communication, or poorly communicated expectations.
-And so I want to be really, really, really, really, really clear that how you communicate with your team, how you get line of sight around what’s happening will improve your overall process.
+When we run into conversations with prospects or with clients who’ve had other teams before, oftentimes we have conversations where the biggest issue was misalignment when it came to communication or poorly communicated expectations.
+And so I want to be really, really, really, really, really clear that how you communicate with your team, how you get a line of sight around what’s happening will improve your overall process.

-And so in that case, the client has the communications with their right hand.
-Their right hand handles communications with us.
+In that case, the client has the communications with their right hand.
+Their right-hand handles communications with us.
 And knowing that makes the whole thing run more smoothly.
-And their right hand or/and the client directly can always go into Monday, ask episode specific questions to us, put their episode ideas, see where their show is in process, see what they have scheduled already, see what has been released, see stats for the first 30 days of all of the episodes we’ve produced for them in that dashboard in one place.
+Their right hand or/and the client directly can always go into Monday, ask episode-specific questions to us, put their episode ideas, see where their show is in process, see what they have scheduled already, see what has been released, see stats for the first 30 days of all of the episodes we’ve produced for them in that dashboard in one place.

-And so that’s sort of the key communications piece that I want you to look at having, is where can you build in something that allows you to get all the information you need from your team in one place?
-So if you’re managing multiple people, having one dashboard in your project management software, regardless of whether that’s Asana, or Trello, or whatever other tool it might be, it could be a Google Sheet, honestly.
-It 100% can be a Google Sheet.
-It doesn’t need to be something particularly crazy fancy.
-There may be things that are harder for you to duplicate from what I mentioned, but whatever dashboard you need to create, that gives you line of sight of where everything is: what’s happening, what’s happened and what’s going to happen.
+That’s the key communications piece that I want you to look at having, is where can you build in something that allows you to get all the information you need from your team in one place.
+If you’re managing multiple people, having one dashboard in your project management software, regardless of whether that’s Asana, or Trello, or whatever other tools it might be, it could be a Google Sheet, honestly.
+It doesn’t need to be fancy.
+There may be things that are harder for you to duplicate from what I mentioned, but whatever dashboard you need to create that gives you a line of sight of where everything is: what’s happening, what’s happened, and what’s going to happen.

 I truly believe that when we can take responsibility for our role in the process, we make better investments, and we get better results.
 And so before you go to change your investment, before you go and change the team, make sure you’re taking ownership of your role in the process.
 And here’s the deal.
 If you’re not sure if you’re the problem, A) you probably are.
 And B) ask.
 Ask your team.